VitoVan/PhysicalCare/README.md

 This is a reminder creator , which keeps you get connected with your friends or customers.

 Python backend.

+About Client , two thoughts now :

-Generate and Push the reminder to your calendar
+A：Generate and Push the reminder to your calendar .

+B: A Client provide the reminders with extra information.

+A and B is not conflicted with each other , so We can build them all .